mbinnun/employeesys_front/README.md

-# The front web application of EmployeeSys
+# The front web application of EmployeeSys (React based)

 - **To run in development**: npm start
 - **To build for production**: npm run build